 When setting the price for a particular product, you have to take into account various overhead costs.
 You have to choose the ideal price that will keep the product marketable while still generating a profit.

 Typically, your customer will pay for shipping and handling on the online store.
 You can manually set prices and criteria for shipping and handling on your webpage.
 You can also integrate these costs with other software like Shopify, Magento, and WooCommerce.
-When using this method, the costs of shipping and handling will automatically calculate using the address provided by the consumer.
+When using this method, the costs of shipping and handling will automatically be calculated using the address provided by the consumer.

 How to Calculate Shipping and Handling